Gran Fondo: Today

-The Seorak Granfondo is oldest granfondo in South Korea.
-Seorak Grandfondo is originated from the riding which 10 riders depart from the east side of Baek Bok-ryeong in the Donghae city of Gangwon Province at 5:00 am on June 5th, 2010, and ride 265km over seven hills to reach Sokcho.
-Nowaday, there are Granfondo course of 208km and Mediofondo course of 105km.
+The Seorak Granfondo is oldest Granfondo in South Korea.
+Seorak Grandfondo is originated from the riding which 10 riders depart from the east side of Baek Bok-ryeong in the Donghae city of Gangwon Province at 5:00 am on June 5, 2010, and ride 265 km over seven hills to reach Sokcho.
+Nowadays, there are Granfondo course of 208 km and Mediofondo course of 105 km.